quicwg/base-drafts/draft-ietf-quic-qpack.md

 After processing an encoded field section whose declared Required Insert Count is not zero, the decoder emits a Section Acknowledgement instruction.
-The instruction starts with the '1' one-bit pattern, followed by the field section's associated stream ID encoded as a 7-bit prefix integer; see
+The instruction starts with the '1' 1-bit pattern, followed by the field section's associated stream ID encoded as a 7-bit prefix integer; see
 {{prefixed-integers}}.